-Mediation and arbitration sessions are typically scheduled in half-day (4 hour) or full-day (8 hour) blocks at the rate of $400 per hour when conducted in my San Dimas offices.
-Lunch is provided at no additional charge, and there are no additional fees charged for travel, administration, preparation, or telephone calls.
+Mediation and arbitration sessions are typically scheduled in half-day (4 hour) or full-day (8 hour) blocks at the rate of $400 per hour.
+An additional 2-hour charge is applied to arbitration settings for the preparation of the award.
+There are no additional fees charged for administration, preparation, or telephone calls.
 Reduced time allotments are available for limited-jurisdiction and smaller cases.

 Continuance and Cancellation Policy

 Briefs are important to me, and I read them in advance.
 Briefs should be RECEIVED by me 2 business days before the hearing, and may be designated as confidential, or shared with opposing counsel.
 Briefs should not exceed five pages unless the matter is extremely complex.
-Briefs should be informative rather than persuasive, and should include succinct sections addressing the following: 1) Factual Background; 2) Legal Theories of Recovery/Defense; 3) Evidence Supporting Recovery/Defenses; 4) Nature and Extent of Claimed Damages; 5) Details of Any Prior Settlement Negotiations; 6) Names and titles of all individuals who will attend the mediation.
+Briefs should be informative rather than persuasive, and should include succinct sections addressing the following: 1) Factual Background; 2) Legal Theories of Recovery/Defense; 3) Evidence Supporting Recovery/Defenses; 4) Nature and Extent of Claimed Damages; 5) Details of Any Prior Settlement Negotiations; 6) Names and titles of all individuals who will participate in the mediation.

-Relevant documentary exhibits and/or case law should be brought to the hearing if appropriate (do not fax or E-mail exhibits).
+Relevant documentary exhibits and/or case law should accompany the brief if appropriate.
 All materials are treated as confidential unless otherwise designated by the parties.
-Briefs are preferred via E-mail, but are accepted by courier, fax or regular mail.
+Briefs are preferred via E-mail, but are accepted by courier or regular mail.